To help you make the most of your visit, we've put together a few terms to help you plan your day.

 - Should you feel unwell during your visit, with symptoms compatible with Covid-19, please avoid contact with other visitors and seek immediate medical attention.

 - Always carry tissues and use them to catch any cough or sneeze.
 Please dispose of the tissue immediately in one of our waste bins and clean your hands as soon as possible thereafter.
 If you do not have a tissue please sneeze or cough into your elbow.

 - Please respect in all instances, instructions from Zoo personnel and obey all written and oral warnings.
 Visitors who do not comply with these rules may be ejected from the Zoo without refund.
 We will not tolerate and verbal or physical abuse to our staff members or other visitors.

-- The catering offer will be limited to takeaway kiosks with limited internal seating and many external seating areas.
+- The catering offer is a reduced menu with limited indoor seating and plenty of external seating areas.